eda-globetrotter/lamiera-per-caldaie/notes/to-do-list.md

 	+ Implement with:
 		- flex/bison
 		- lex/yacc
+		- Boost parser
+		- Some other parser generator
+		- Ignore *Java*-based parser generator, such as ???ant???
+		- LLVM???

 - Refactor other packages.
 	+ Add "const" to all the accessor functions in the classes.